Reunirse/glean/doc/ScalaBasics.md

 val acc = new ChecksumAccumulator val csa = new ChecksumAccumulator ```

-it is possible to mutate the object acc referred to, even though acc is val.
+* It is possible to mutate the object acc referred to, even though acc is val.
 What you can’t do with acc , given that they are vals, not vars is reassign a different object to them. acc will always refer to the same Checksumaccumulator object,with which you initialize it, but the fields contained inside object might change over time.

-Private fields can only be accessed by methods defined in same class.
+* Private fields can only be accessed by methods defined in same class.
 ```
 Class ChecksumAccumulator {
 private var sum =0